AndreaDejanGrande/Triglav/doc/FAQ.md

 ...even though my primary pool hasn't failed!

-`sgminer` checks for conditions where the primary pool is lagging and will pass some work to the backup servers under those conditions.
+`Triglav` checks for conditions where the primary pool is lagging and will pass some work to the backup servers under those conditions.
 The reason for doing this is to try its absolute best to keep the GPUs working on something useful and not risk idle periods.
 You can disable